On our minds: All hands on deck to eliminate TB

 Particular to the USAID Eliminate TB project in Ethiopia, we are building the capacity of local organizations to take forward community-based TB services and facilitating domestic resource mobilization to ensure the journey to self-reliance.
 We will maximize and use the integrated TB and COVID-19 surveillance systems in the community, instituting infection prevention measures and introducing digital x-ray and artificial intelligence for screening for both diseases.
 Through the use of COVID-19 standard operating procedures, we can effectively implement TB interventions while ensuring staff safety.
 We are preparing to conduct a research study on TB elimination to create opportunities for government and local counterparts to learn from and sustain these efforts beyond the project.

-ED: Integration is an effective approach to implement TB activities while COVID-19 continues spreading throughout the world.
+ED: Of course, COVID-19 affected TB case detection, which dropped from 72% in 2019 to 64% in 2020, according to WHO estimates.
+Integration is an effective approach to implement TB activities while COVID-19 continues spreading throughout the world.
 Since these two diseases have similar signs and symptoms, if we take the right measures we can leverage and advance the prevention, diagnosis, and treatment of TB and COVID-19.
 In Afghanistan, we are seeking to expand measures like increasing health education and triage in waiting areas at health facilities to improve community awareness, creating training or orientation activities for health facility staff to ensure concurrent screening of TB and COVID-19 and concurrent use of diagnostic tools such as the GeneXpert machines, and improving coordination and cooperation to boost referral systems and strengthen follow-up mechanisms for both diseases.